50 Unique + Creative TRAVEL WORDS from around the world

 How to say Hello, Thank You, Goodbye, and Love in different languages around the world

-- Fun list: Best road trip questions and car ride trivia
+- Fun list: Best travel questions or these road trip questions and car ride trivia

 - Why is travel important?
 Find 10 key benefits of travelling the world

 - Sustainable travel: 10 ways to become a more responsible traveller

 What do you call someone who loves travel?

 Studies have shown that people who spend their money on experiences rather than material stuff, such as travel, tend to be more open minded, creative, carefree, and happier in their life.

 Travel the word: Unique + Beautiful Travel Words from other languages of the World

 A handful of my favourite words associated with travel.